youssefm/limited-grades/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-By default, your server will make requests directly to 17lands.
-You can speed up development by using a Redis instance to cache results.
+By default, your server will make requests directly to 17Lands.
+You can optionally speed up development by using a Redis instance to cache results.
 Once you've set up your Redis instance, add the following line to `.env.local`:

 ```
 REDIS_URL=<your Redis connection URL>